openhab/openhab-js/README.md

 rules.when().timeOfDay("SUNSET").then().sendOn().toItem("KitchenLight").build("Sunset Rule","turn on the kitchen light
 at SUNSET");

-//turn off the kitchen light at 9PM rules.when().cron("0 0 21 * * ?").then().sendOff().toItem("KitchenLight").build("9PM Rule", "turn off the kitchen light
+//turn off the kitchen light at 9PM and tag rule rules.when().cron("0 0 21 * * ?").then().sendOff().toItem("KitchenLight").build("9PM Rule", "turn off the kitchen light
 at 9PM", ["Tag1", "Tag2"]);

-//set the colour of the hall light to pink at 9PM rules.when().cron("0 0 21 * * ?").then().send("300,100,100").toItem("HallLight").build("Pink Rule", "set the colour of
-the hall light to pink at 9PM", ["Tag1", "Tag2"], "MyCustomID");
+//set the colour of the hall light to pink at 9PM, tag rule and use a custom ID rules.when().cron("0 0 21 * * ?").then().send("300,100,100").toItem("HallLight").build("Pink Rule", "set the colour of the hall light to pink at 9PM", ["Tag1", "Tag2"], "MyCustomID");